material-components/material-components-web/packages/material-components-web/README.md

 > NOTE: Since switch is a reserved word in JS, switch is instead named `switchControl`.

-> NOTE: Built CSS files will be available as part of the package post-alpha.
+> NOTE: Built CSS files as well as UMD JS bundles will be available as part of the package.

 ### Auto-initialization of components